 Antarctica Glossary of terms I - Z

-showing in the clouds above it caused by reflection of sunlight
+on the horizon, showing in the clouds above it caused by reflection

-from sea ice even in overcast conditions, such a sight is often
+of sunlight from sea ice even in overcast conditions, such a

-called an "ice sky".
-Conversely, a darkness on the horizon when
+sight is often called an "ice sky".
+Conversely, a darkness on

-surrounded by ice denotes the presence of open water and is
+the horizon when surrounded by ice denotes the presence of open

 ice cap - A large dome-shaped mass of ice that is thick enough to cover all the landscape beneath it so appearing as a smooth coating of ice.
 Ice caps are smaller than ice sheets, usually under 50,000 square kilometres (19,000 square miles).
 Ice caps can deform and flow with gravity and spread outward in all directions.
 Freshwater.